ishaansucksatlife/Discord-Webhook-Spammer-Pandemonium/README.md

 ## 📂 Included Files

 - `README.md` → This help file with setup instructions
-- `PandemoniumWebhookSpammer.exe` → The main executable spammer tool
+- `PandemoniumWebhookSpammer.exe` → The main executable spammer tool (no Python required)
+- `PandemoniumWebhookSpammer.py` → The full Python source code for running or inspecting the tool

 ## 📄 License